helje5/dockSwiftOnARM/toolchain/README.md

                          for GNU/Linux 3.2.0, not stripped
 ```

+(We also have a toolchain kit which does the reverse, compile macOS Swift
+ binaries on a Raspberry Pi: [toolchain/macos](macosx/README.md))

 ## Building the ARM toolchain

 What we are going to do is build a Swift 3.1.1 cross compilation toolchain